 If you try to withdraw the funds, you could be charged a certain amount or receive penalties, depending on the account.

-The benefits of interest-bearing accounts
+What are the benefits of interest-bearing accounts?

 It’s always a good idea to save money and keeping one or even several accounts that earn you interest is an even better idea.